I know that Julia braises a whole ham (MAFC I 391). But hey, I grew up on fried ham. So this is country fried French.

 - Add the shallot to the skillet and cook 30 seconds.

-- Add the wine, gravy, brandy, tomato paste, and cream.
+- Add the wine, gravy or stock, brandy, tomato paste, and cream.
 Stir until smooth.

 - Pour any accumulated juices from the ham into the sauce, then distribute the ham onto four plates and pour on the sauce.
 Garnish with parsley or scallion greens.